watkinspd/basic-nodejs-acapy-demo/README.md

 ## Status: functional
 - Works for me on my Windows 11 setup that includes Windows Subsystem for Linux
-- I run powershell terminals for the nodejs command line portions, and bash terminal for the docker related command line items
+- I run powershell terminals for the command line portions

 ## Before you start
 - Go to